Why is My WiFi So Slow: Tracking Down the Culprits

 Pages that take forever to load can test your patience.
 Sluggish WiFi speeds can become even more frustrating when you’re trying to do time-sensitive work.
 It may be tempting to call your internet service provider and vent to a representative about the issue.
-Before you do that, you should check your connections for possible culprits behind your connectivity lag.
-Below are some possible reasons why your WiFi is so slow, and how you can fix them.
+But, before you do that, here are some of the most common reasons why your WiFi is so slow, and how you can fix them.

-Wireless networks have two frequency bands: 2.4 GHz (gigahertz) and 5 GHz.
-These frequency bands affect how far and fast your data can travel.
-With a 2.4-GHz network, you get better range at slower speeds, while a 5-GHz network gives you faster speeds at the cost of signal range.
+Wireless networks use two main frequency bands: 2.4 GHz (gigahertz) and 5 GHz.
+These frequency bands affect how far and how fast data can travel over WiFi.
+The 2.4 GHz band gives you slower speeds at a longer range, while the 5 GHz band gives you faster speeds at a shorter range.

 Your Router is Out of Date